Florida Breach of Fiduciary Duty Attorneys

 - You fear that the trustee, guardian, or personal representative might be intentionally pilfering or stealing assets.

-Defending Against Breach of Fiduciary Duty Claims
+Strategies for Defending Fiduciaries in Breach of Duty Claims

 The primary defense in any breach of fiduciary duty case is to prove the fiduciary’s actions are within the bounds of the foundational documents (will, trust, etc.) and Florida law.
 For example, while beneficiaries might argue that a trustee, guardian, or personal representative made “improper investments,” a judge might deem these investments prudent and risk-averse.